 "This tax bill really helps give that small producer an ability to compete a little bit better in this arena, where we're consumed with compliance and regulatory issues," said Clubb.

 And in current law, sparkling wine, which is taxed at a much-higher $3.14 per gallon rate, cannot take advantage of the tax credit.
-The new bill does not specifically prohibit sparkling-wine producers from taking the credit, however, the terms of this change would have to be ironed out when the Tax and Trade Bureau write the regulations.
+The new bill does not specifically prohibit sparkling-wine producers from taking the credit, however, the terms of this change would have to be ironed out when the TTB writes the regulations.

 With every discussion about tax reform, there's talk of winners and losers.
 Although the beverage act cuts taxes for all wineries, the biggest cuts happen at the bottom and the top, and drop in the middle of the spectrum.